BtabOrg/bookface/README.md

 - A person can only remove an author when all references are removed first.

 A person views their bookface account book (which is the my books) lising web page.
-- The person should be presented with a list of their authors.
+- The person should be presented with a list of their favourite books.
 - The listing should be in chronological order (newest entry at the satrt of the listing).
 - The list can be presented in reverse chronological order (oldest entry at the start of the listing).
 - The list can be presented in alphanumerical order (lower numerical values followed by alphabetical values [0-10 A-Z]).
 - The list can be presented in alphanumerical order (alphabetical values followed by numerical values [Z-A 10-0]).
 - A person can enter a search term and view the result(s).

+A person views other users who have listed a book as also being their favourite.
+- All users who have listed a book as being their favourite can be presented in an ordered list.